 Year, Season, Month, Days: 5992 F.Y.
 Uptal, Scythian 15-16

 After a moment of discussing plans, Marasennah posed as The Spirit of the Magma, encouraging the miners to escape and learning about the individuals stationed at The Moon Tower.
-Marasennah learned those in charge believed there to be something beneath the tower itself.
+Marasennah realized those in charge believed there to be something beneath the tower itself.

-The party freed the miners of their shackles and searched the bodies of the guards, finding a glowing orb, an engraved platinum piece, some money, and an array of weapons.
+The party freed the miners from their shackles and searched the bodies of the guards, finding a glowing orb, an engraved platinum piece, some money, and an array of weapons.
 In addition, the party found a note marked with The Stamp of the Censored Book with orders to explore The Moon Tower.
 The party also found an aggressive note from a monarch on the vampires.
 The party sent the miners down to Coreth to stay safe.

 Unanimously, the party descended into the secret passage, they continued for 10 or so minutes, walking on what appeared to be the periphery of the buried tower.
 Another out of place stone was spotted by Mandilyon, but this one appeared to be trapped.
 Marasennah and Larc assisted in disabling the trap before Mandilyon opened the passage.